-There were no adjustments to the top four income tax brackets and below inflation adjustments to the bottom three brackets.
-Taxpayers earning above R195 850 will now fall into the 26% tax bracket.
+There were no adjustments to the personal income tax brackets this year.
+This means that taxpayers earning above R195 850 will continue to fall into the 26% tax bracket.
 The highest marginal tax rate for individual taxpayers remains unchanged at 45%.
-The personal income tax rates for the 2018/2019 tax year are listed below.
+The personal income tax rates for the 2019/2020 tax year are listed below.

 Companies and trusts

 The income tax rates for companies and trusts (other than special trusts) remain unchanged at 28% and 45%, respectively.